Poisonous Mushrooms¶

 plt.show()

-Split the data into training and test sets¶
+Split the dataset into train and test subsets¶

 In [6]:

-X_train, X_test, y_train, y_test = train_test_split(X_mushroom, y_mushroom, random_state=0)
+X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=0)

-Train a Decision Tree Classifier¶
+Train a Decision Tree classifier¶

 In [7]:

-decision_tree_classifier = DecisionTreeClassifier(random_state=0)
+classifier = DecisionTreeClassifier(random_state=0)

-decision_tree_classifier.fit(X_train, y_train)
+classifier.fit(X_train, y_train)

 Out[7]: